Rainbow-Dreamer/Ideal-Piano/README.md

 You can set `show_note_name_on_piano_key` to `True` to show note names on piano keys, by default, only the starting C notes will be shown, if you want to show all note names, you can set `show_only_start_note_name` to `False`, which will show all note names on white keys.

+Currently musicpy's algorithm for analyzing keys of pieces is under development, you can set `show_current_detect_key` to `True`, the current key will be displayed on the screen when you play or play a MIDI file.
+You can modify the parameters of the algorithm for analyzing keys by referring to the relevant parameter descriptions in the settings manual to get different results.

 ## Download